What is a Probiotic? Guide to Foods, Supplements, & Benefits

 - Significant improvements in people with ulcerative colitis and inflammatory bowel syndrome (IBS).

-- Stimulation of the production of T-cells which are key players in immunity and fighting off virus-infected and tumorous cells.
+- Stimulation of the production of T-cells which are key players in immunity.

 - Necessary co-factor in the production of vitamin K2, vitamin B-12, and folic acid in the gut.

-- Significant reduction of constipation and length of diarrhea symptoms due reduced inflammatory response and recolinization of the gut flora.
+- Significant reduction of constipation and length of diarrhea symptoms due to reduced inflammatory response and recolonization of the gut flora.

 - Increased testicular size, sperm production, testosterone levels, and the levels of gonadotropins that stimulate T production in male rats.